ZahidFKhan/Streams-API-Practices/README.md

 # Repository to practice STREAM Problems.

-1. Clone this repository.
+1. Fork this repository.
 2. Remove the @Disabled Tags.
-3. Solve the problems
+3. Solve the Problem.
-4. Raise a PR request to review your code. :)
+4. Raise the PR request to review your code. :)

 ### Hint: